aldanjav/saddle_detector/README.md

 pysaddlepts is built automatically.

 ## Building and installation
 Make sure you have CMake, Python3, Numpy, and OpenCV 4 installed on your system.
-To install the `pysaddlepts` module, run following in your terminal:
+To install the `pysaddlepts` module run following in your terminal (please, change `<YOUR_PYTHONPATH>` to the python path where you want to install the compiled python moudule):
 ```
 cd <build_path>
 git clone https://github.com/brejchajan/saddle_detector.git
 cd saddle_detector
 mkdir build && cd build
-cmake ..
+cmake -DPYTHON_INSTALL_PATH=<YOUR_PYTHONPATH> ..
 make
 make install
 ```